The News, Thomas Wolfe, and 1939 Poland

 he says the Danzig corridor, the connection of the Poles to the sea, is we're going to get rid of it.

-We're going to say the Poles cannot vote in it because they're the majority, and the German minority can.
+We're going to say the Poles cannot vote in it because they're the majority and the German minority can.

 And we're going to free Danzig up.

+And that was contrary to the Versailles treaty.
 It's contrary to everything he did, but it was typically anticipated.

 But he hesitates a little bit.
+He's saying this all during 1939

-And if you add Holland and Belgium in it, they probably can feel 4 million people.
+combined, they have a bigger army than does Germany.
+If you add Holland and Belgium in it, they probably can feel 4 million people.

-Of course, in Germany, maybe 3 million.
+Of course, then Germany may be 3 million.

 So they have a larger population and a larger military.
+So he doesn't know what to do.

 So he comes up with this idea,